X-Fab: Production capabilities

 X-Fab employs a total of 2,946 people in all its production facilities as of 2016.

 X-fab's chips are used in automotive, industrial, consumer, and medical industries.
 As of 2016, X-Fab's European/Middle East customers accounted for 54% of the sales, followed by Asia (36%) and North America (10%).
 The biggest buyer of X-Fab's chips is Melexis (34%).
 Other buyers of X-Fab chips are: Goodix, Lite-On, Micronas, Sensata, Integrated Device Technology, Knowles Electronics, and others.
 Russian buyers for X-Fab chips were: CJSC PKK Milander, KTTS "Electronics", VZPP-S, VZPP-Mikron, and OJSC NII Electronic Engineering (NIIET).

 In 2022 X-Fab licensed a 130 nm siGe BiCMOS platform from the Leibniz Institute for High Performance Microelectronics(IHP).
 Beforehand, X-Fabs products were already being used in IHPs SG13S and SG13G2 chips.

+In 2023, X-Fab announced a $1 billion investment to increase production capacity at its factories in Europe, the United States, and Malaysia.